standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I am sorry we are late, Father.”

-{75}Mr. Bentley did not look at her.
+Mr. Bentley did not look at her.
 He bowed his head over the breakfast with an air of not sharing the general thanklessness.
 Delia raised her head a little after the rest.
 There was a suggestion about